Rokkō Island

-Creation of the Island
+Creation

 Kobe is a long and narrow city situated between the coast to the south and the Rokkō Mountains to the north.
 Due to the city's geographic constraints and growing population, there was limited space for urban expansion.
 This is a common problem in Japan, as dense forests cover much of the land.
 As a solution, urban planners in Kobe created the island using rock excavated from nearby mountains.

 Workers used the tops from heavily wooded local mountains to the northwest of the city.
 A ten-mile-long underground conveyor belt was created to move the reclaimed land to the sea.
 A conveyor carried the rock and earth to barges, which dumped their contents two miles out into the bay.
 The project took almost twenty years to complete, from 1973 until 1992.
 The 1400 acre island is shaped like a rectangle.

 Rokkō Island is not the first man-made island in Kobe.
 Port Island was completed in the same area in 1987, with later additions being built to the original structure in 2009.
 In 1173, Taira no Kiyomori, a military leader of the late Heian period, also built an island known as Kyogashima.